nanditaradha/Project_Loan-Defaulters-Prediction/README.md

 ## Model Details

-I started this step by comparing the baseline model for a few algorithms which are Random Forest classification,KNN classification,Naive Bayes classification and Decision Tree classification.The baseline model then evaluated using recall and roc_auc metrics for 10 fold cross validation.And Finally Decision Tree Classifier was chosen for Model Building.
+I started this step by comparing the baseline model for a few algorithms which are Random Forest classification,KNN classification,Naive Bayes classification and Decision Tree classification.The baseline model then evaluated using recall and roc_auc metrics for 10 fold cross validation.And Finally Decision Tree Classifier was chosen for Model Building.As the Train Dataset is imbalanced in class with respect to Dependent Target variable(MIS_Status),SMOTE with minority oversampling technique was employed to handle the class imbalance in the said Target variable.[reference here for class imbalance](https://towardsdatascience.com/methods-for-dealing-with-imbalanced-data-5b761be45a18)

 ## Model Evaluation